 Key Things In Common: BlueDriver Vs. BAFX

 BlueDriver and BAFX share a lot of key features.
-Both adapters have the capability to read and clear diagnostic trouble codes that cause the activation of your check engine light.
-You can also count on the BAFX code reader and BlueDriver to give accurate reports on a wide range of vehicles, with support for all OBD2 protocols.
+Both adapters can read and clear diagnostic trouble codes that cause the activation of your check engine light.
+You can also count on the BAFX code reader and BlueDriver to give accurate reports on a wide range of vehicles, supporting all OBD2 protocols.

 These two devices share a lot of similarities from a design standpoint as well.
 You can plug either unobtrusively into your OBD2 port and leave it plugged in long-term.
 BlueDriver and BAFX OBD2 scanners only run when your car is on, so they won’t drain your battery if left in place when you’re parked.